 Oh, and my human brother got to name me too.
 That made him very happy.
 I’m so glad he chose the name Spike.
 I think it fits me.
-I’m a minpin and I can be a little wild and crazy sometimes.
+I’m a Miniature Pinscher and I can be a little wild and crazy sometimes.
 Plus, I get to wear a cool collar with spikes on it all the time and it makes me look really cool.
-Spike fits me best - and besides that his second choice was Hounddune.
+Spike fits me best - and besides that, his second choice was Hounddoom.
 Thank goodness he liked Spike!!!

 Still, I LOVE the outdoors.
 I love to run and smell and chase things.
 Oh, and potty on things.
 Definitely potty on things.
 If I ever had the chance, I’d take off on an adventure.
 I’d run fast and I’d run very, very far.
 I wouldn't be thinking about my human family at all.
 I’d be too excited.
 I have a very good nose and there would be so many new and exciting things to see and scents to follow.
 But sooner or later, I’d get tired and have to stop and rest.
 And because I’m a runner, I’d be a long, long way from home and I’d be....
 LOST.

 LOST?
 I don't like that word.
 My mommy runs a lost dog site and I hear her say that word a lot and it doesn't sound like something I'd want to be.
-I've never been out on my own before, so I wouldn't know how to find my way back home.
+I've never been out on my own before, so I'm not sure I'd be able to find my way back home.
 I would hope that a nice stranger would see me and know that I needed help.
-I would be a little skittish at first, but if you got down low and talked softly to me (and offer to scratch my belly) I'd come to you.
-Chicken or Bacon would help too.... or both.. yeah, you'd better try both!
+I would be a little skittish at first, but if they got down low and talked softly to me (and offered to scratch my belly) I'd come to them.
+Chicken or Bacon would help too.... or both.. yeah, they'd better try both!

 And even though I may like you a lot… I LOVE my family.
-I miss my daddy when he’s only gone a for a few days so I can’t imagine going to a new home and never seeing him again.
+I miss my daddy when he’s gone for just a few days!
+I can’t imagine going to a new home and never seeing him again.
 So if I’m lost and you find me, please do EVERYTHING you can to get me back home.

-Oh, and one more thing - I have Cushings Disease.
+Oh, and one more thing - I have Cushing's Disease.
 I take medication twice a day to keep me safe.
-Missing even one dose can be dangerous for me.
+Missing even a single dose can be very dangerous for me.
 You don’t know that about me, but my family does.
 Getting me home quickly is not just important because I love my family - It's important because my life depends on it.

 Spike passed away in April of 2018 at the age of 16.
 He died in the loving arms of his mother.
-We were truly blessed to have had him in our lives and he taught us so many lessons that will live on through each of us.
+We were truly blessed to have had him in our lives for as long as we did.
+He taught us many lessons that will live on through us and through this site.